MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-bring-your-own-number.md

 ## SBC best practices

--	For Teams and Azure Communication Services direct routing, you may use the same port number, but you must use a different Fully Qualified Domain Name (FQDN).
+-	For Teams and Azure communication services direct routing, you may use the same port number, but you must use a different Fully Qualified Domain Name (FQDN).
 - To avoid call timeout, ensure that the following settings for Secure Real-time Transport Protocol (SRTP) are enabled:
   - Reset SRTP Upon Re-key = Disable
   - Generate SRTP Keys = Only if Required